 Guild Support: We have many guild members in all the professions, and we are committed to helping each other whenever we can.
 Our guild members do not charge each other for crafting, enchanting or gem-cutting, nor do we expect tips from each other.
 However, we do expect courtesy when being asked for and receiving help.

-Security: Over the last year, we have had several incidents of guild members being hacked.
+Security: Over the years, we have had several incidents of guild members being hacked.
 In a few cases, the guild vault was robbed.
 Therefore, we have agreed to require authenticators for full access to the guild vault.
-When an authenticator must be disabled, such as when updating an iPhone, ask Mama or any guild Champion for a temporary demotion until the process is completed.
+When an authenticator must be disabled, such as when updating an iPhone, the game will automatically demote you to Defender and will not allow your characters to be promoted for at least a week, sometimes longer.
+Remember to ask Mama or any Guardian for a promotion after a week or so.

 Forums: The forums are an important part of the guild.
 We urge all members to register on our website and visit the forums regularly.
 At minimum, we ask all members to claim their characters so our roster is up-to-date; introducing themselves in the Introductions Thread in the General Guild Forum is encouraged.